The Stochastic Solution to a Cauchy Problem for Degenerate Parabolic Equations: Introduction

-Moreover, with a heuristic use of It\^{o}'s rule on $U$, we observe that $U$ should {\it potentially} be a classical solution to \eqref{PDE X g}.
-From an analytic point of view, it could be, however, very difficult to verify the smoothness of $U$, let alone characterize $U$ as the unique classical solution to \eqref{PDE X g}.
-This is because standard results of parabolic equations (see e.g. \cite[Chapter 6]{Friedman-book-06}) cannot be applied here, mainly due to the degeneracy of \eqref{PDE X g} at the boundary of the state space and the lack of suitable growth condition on $\sigma$.

-While the notion of stochastic solutions proves to be a useful tool in many recent developments (see e.g. \cite{JT06, ET09, BKX12, BS12}), it has not been studied systematically as a single main research topic.
-In this paper, we intend to take this job, by analyzing various properties of the stochastic solution $U$ to the Cauchy problem \eqref{PDE X g}, under the standing assumption that
+where $\E^{t,x}$ denotes the expectation taken under a law $\P^{t,x}$ such that $X^{t,x}_{t} = x$ a.s.
+A heuristic use of It\^{o}'s rule shows that if $U$ is smooth, it is a {\it classical solution} to the Cauchy problem

+It is, however, difficult to establish the smoothness of $U$ a priori: standard results of parabolic equations (see e.g. \cite[Chapter 6]{Friedman-book-06}) cannot be applied here, as $\sigma$ may (i) grow faster than linearly and (ii) degenerate on the boundary of the state space $I$.
+By contrast, under fairly general conditions, the strong Markov property of $X$ readily implies that $U$ is the unique {\it stochastic solution} to \eqref{PDE X g}.
+The notion of stochastic solution was introduced by Stroock \& Varadhan \cite{SV72}, and further developed in the literature of stochastic analysis and mathematical finance, see e.g. \cite{BKX12, BS12, ET09, JT06} and the references therein.

-This condition in particular captures the following property: once the asset value $X^{t,x}$ reaches zero (i.e. the asset goes bankrupt), it will stay at zero.
-Our goal is to give characterizations for $U$, from both probabilistic and analytic perspectives.
-More precisely, we focus on the following questions: \begin{itemize} \item[(Q1)] What condition gives a Feynman-Kac formula for the degenerate Cauchy problem \eqref{PDE X g} (i.e. if $u$ is a classical solution to \eqref{PDE X g}, then $u$ must coincide with the stochastic solution $U$)? \item [(Q2)] What condition guarantees the smoothness of $U$ in the interior of $[0,T]\times[0,\infty)$, and the continuity of $U$ at the boundary (i.e. $U$ is a classical solution to \eqref{PDE X g})? \item [(Q3)] If $U$ may not be smooth, then how do we characterize $U$? \end{itemize}
+The goal of this paper is to characterize the stochastic solution $U$, from both probabilistic and analytic perspectives.
+We focus on the following questions: \begin{itemize} \item[(Q1)] What condition gives a Feynman-Kac formula for \eqref{PDE X g} (i.e. if $u$ is a classical solution to \eqref{PDE X g}, then $u$ must coincide with $U$)? \item [(Q2)] What condition guarantees that $U$ is a classical solution to \eqref{PDE X g})? \item [(Q3)] If $U$ is not smooth, how do we characterize $U$? \end{itemize}

-Our strategy for (Q1) is similar to Bayraktar, Kardaras \& Xing \cite{BKX12}.
-First, under merely the assumption that

-we identify the equivalence between ``$U$ is the unique local stochastic solution to \eqref{PDE X g}'' and ``$X$ is a true martingale'' (see Proposition~\ref{prop:equiv}).
-Then, we note that it has been shown in \cite{Kotani06, MU12}, among others, that $X$ is a martingale if and only if
+As a preparatory step, we study the martingality of $X$.
+Our contribution is a new proof of Kotani's criterion for $X$ being a martingale (Theorem~\ref{thm:X true mart}).
+Kotani's original proof in \cite{Kotani06}, together with the detailed exposition in \cite{HP08}, is based on analytic methods.
+We provide a probabilistic proof, which is more concise than the arguments in \cite{Kotani06, HP08}.
+Note that Kotani's criterion deals with a general state space $I=(\ell,r)$ for $X$, with $-\infty\le \ell< r\le\infty$.
+For the special case $I=(0,\infty)$, the criterion reduces to: $X$ is a martingale if and only if